ME1312/Bridge/README.md

 </pluginRepositories>

 <!-- ensures the api and maven plugin use the same version -->
-<properties><!-- remember to replace this value this with a real build id! -->
+<properties> <!-- don't forget to replace this value with a real build id! -->
     <bridge.version>00w00a</bridge.version>
 </properties>